The Connecting Artists Collective

 This exhibition featured artwork from 22 artists from the Connecting Artists 2024 Programme and the Connecting Artists Collective.

-View images from the opening night event.
-Click arrows on the left and right to scroll through the gallery below
+Click arrows on the left and right to scroll through the gallery below.

 This landmark exhibition was the first for artists with intellectual disabilities at the Royal Hibernian Academy of Arts, setting the stage for future endeavors.
 At our April 10th event celebrating the CA Collective, Patrick Murphy, Director of the RHA, reinforced this milestone by announcing RHA's commitment to continue to host our Spring exhibitions in 2025 and 2026.
 A testament to the groundbreaking impact of Connections Arts Centre and a significant recognition by the Irish arts community.